thechandanbhagat/reporig/README.md

 3. Type "RepoRig" to see available commands
 4. Or use the Git Configuration panel in the Source Control view

+### Source Control Panels

+When a git repository is detected, RepoRig adds two panels to the Source Control view:

-### Git Configuration Panel
+#### Git Configuration Panel

-The extension adds a "Git Configuration" panel to the Source Control view when a git repository is detected.
-This panel shows:
 - Local repository configurations
 - Global git configurations
 - Easy-to-read key-value pairs with scope indicators

+#### Git Hooks Panel
+- All git hooks with visual status indicators:
+  - ✅ **Active**: Hook exists and is executable
+  - ⚠️ **Inactive**: Hook exists but is not executable
+  - ➖ **Not configured**: Hook doesn't exist
+- Right-click context menus for quick actions
+- Inline buttons for edit, toggle, and delete operations

 ## Requirements